cojen/TuplDB/docs/2pc.md

 to elect a new leader.
 When a new leader is elected, the coordinator's transaction rolls back automatically because it was never prepared.
 The polling participants eventually learn that the coordinator's transaction is gone, and then they roll back too.

+## More notes

+In steps 3 and 4, the participant transaction id is stored in the coordinator's prepare message.
+This isn't strictly necessary, but it might be useful for verification or repair.
+The coordinator can send messages to participants with the coordinator and participant transaction ids, and the participant can verify that the mapping is correct.
+A similar verification can be performed when the participants poll the coordinator.